Sir Owen G Glenn Building

 Located in New Zealand's largest city, the Business School's purpose-built Sir Owen G Glenn Building dominates the Grafton Road side of the city campus at the heart of Auckland's main commercial centre.

 The Business School's award-winning Sir Owen G Glenn Building gives staff and students an integrated, purpose-built structure.
-It houses fully equipped lecture theatres, computer labs, work rooms and social spaces, along with cafés and an on-site bank, clustered around a spectacular 26m-high atrium.
+It houses fully equipped lecture theatres, computer labs, work rooms and social spaces, along with a café, clustered around a spectacular 26m-high atrium.
 Disabled access and facilities are available throughout the building.

 The iconic building stands as a place of convergence for business, academia and government - a collaborative, knowledge-rich environment within which to forge the capabilities that this country needs to succeed in sophisticated global markets.